-I am currently a Research Scientist at Mitsubishi Electric Research Laboratories (MERL) in Cambridge, MA.
+I am currently a Principal Research Scientist at Mitsubishi Electric Research Laboratories (MERL) in Cambridge, MA.
 I received my Ph.D. in electrical engineering from Boston University in 2020, during which I was supported by a Draper Fellowship.
 Following my PhD, I was a postdoctoral researcher at Stanford University.

 My research lies at the intersection of optics, electronics, signal processing, mathematical modeling, and computer vision.
 A large emphasis of my work is in improving 3D reconstruction methods, including single-photon lidar, FMCW lidar, optical coherence tomography, radiation source localization, and seeing around corners.